RosarioRu/robot-reply/README.md

 ## Description

 _This webpage was created as the third project for Epicodus following the JavaScript section on arrays and looping.
-The page asks users to enter a number.
-This input is the turned into an array to which "for" and ".map" loops are applied in order to transform the number into a "robot's" reply.
-Numbers containing a 3, 2, and 1 in the array are substituted with phrases and those not containing those numbers are unchanged.
+The page asks the users to enter a number.
+This input is the turned into an array to which "for" and ".map" loops are applied in order to transform the numbers into a "robot's" reply.
+Numbers containing a 3, 2, and 1 in the array are substituted with phrases and those that do not are unchanged.
 The result is returned to the user._

 ## Setup/Installation Requirements